-- Take a baking pan and spread some butter on the bottom and on the sides (also some little flour, especially for this use I prefer durum wheat semolina).
+- Take a baking pan and spread some butter on the bottom and on the sides.

-- Now break the dough into irregular crumbs, and pour it gently in the baking pan, without making it too compact.
-It has to be about 2 cm thick.
+- Now break the dough into irregular crumbs, for example by pushing it through a grate with large holes, and pour it in the baking pan, without making it too compact.

 - Add the remaining almonds on the top, some sugar and bake it at 170/175 °C, static mode, for about 40 minutes.